-Many FSAs don’t allow you to carry over funds from year to year.
-If you don’t use the money, you lose it.
-If your plan is one of them, make sure to spend the full balance so you don’t forfeit any of your savings.
+Many FSAs don’t allow you to carry over funds from year to year, so if you don’t use the money, you lose it.
+If your plan is one of them, make sure to spend the full balance so you won’t forfeit any of your savings.

 Archer Medical Savings Accounts

 This type of medical savings account (MSA) is also dedicated to paying qualifying health expenses.
-Like an HSA, the money you save isn’t taxed, nor is any interest earned.
+Like an HSA, the money you save isn’t taxed, nor is any interest that is earned.
 You can claim a tax deduction for your contributions without itemizing.
-Your employer can also make contributions on your behalf, and you won’t pay taxes on this money because it’s not treated as income.
+Your employer can also make contributions on your behalf, and you won’t pay taxes on this money, because it’s not treated as income.

 You can qualify for an Archer MSA if you or your spouse are self-employed, or if either of you is employed by a company that meets the IRS definition of a “small employer.”
 You can’t be claimed as a dependent on anyone else’s tax return or be enrolled in Medicare.

-This list is by no means all-inclusive.
+This list is by no means complete.
 Other tax-advantaged savings options exist, including some offered by states.

-Likewise, you must include as income on your tax return any FSA contributions that were made by your employer to provide you with long-term care insurance.
-And you must personally elect to contribute a certain amount to this type of account each year.
+Likewise, you must include as income on your tax return any FSA contributions that were made by your employer to provide you with long-term care insurance, and you must personally elect to contribute a certain amount to this type of account each year.
 Your withdrawals are tax-free only up to this limit if you end up contributing more.
-Plus, you can’t claim an itemized tax deduction for medical expenses that were reimbursed by an FSA.
+You also can’t claim an itemized tax deduction for medical expenses that were reimbursed by an FSA.